Mother and daughter dead after being hit by car in Toronto

 Share via Email

-TORONTO — A mother and her daughter are dead after being struck by a vehicle in east-end Toronto on Wednesday night.
+TORONTO — A night out at an east-end Toronto restaurant turned tragic for a family of four on Wednesday evening when a mother and her five-year-old daughter died after being struck by a car.

-The collision took place at around 9 p.m. (near Warden Avenue and Continental Place).
+Toronto police Sgt.
+Carm Zambri said the collision took place at around 9 p.m. (near Warden Avenue and Continental Place) as the family was crossing a street mid-block.

-Toronto paramedics say the woman was believed to be in her 30s but the age of her child is not yet known.
+He said the father and a child he was carrying safely crossed the street, but the mother following behind and the daughter she was carrying were struck by a car and later pronounced dead in hospital.

+Police said the 33-year-old woman was also struck by a second car approaching from the opposite direction.

 Editors' Picks